mantik-ai/tutorials/README.md

 mantik.init_tracking()
 ```

 As mantik comes with the full power of [mlflow](https://www.mlflow.org/), you
 can use standard mlflow commands in your script.
-For starters we recommend you to use the `autolog` method:
+For a quick start we recommend you to use the `autolog` method:

 ```python
 import mlflow